ksinha49/ai-workloads/services/text-anonymization/README.md

 # Text Anonymization Service

-This service provides a Lambda function for anonymising text based on a list of entities.
+This service provides a Lambda for removing sensitive information from text using masking, pseudonyms or tokenization.

-Depending on configuration the function can mask entity spans, replace them with synthetic values or call the tokenisation service.
+## Lambda

-- **Lambda**: `anonymize-text-lambda/app.py`
+- **anonymize-text-lambda/app.py** – anonymizes text based on entity spans.

-## Environment variables
+## Parameters and environment variables

-`template.yaml` exposes the following variables used by the Lambda:
+`template.yaml` exposes a few parameters which become environment variables for the Lambda:

 | Parameter | Environment variable | Description |
 |-----------|----------------------|-------------|